 Commercial tools are designed for easy expansion and management.
 The tool comes with a graphical user interface to help you visually understand the exact security posture and make faster and better decisions.
-As your organization and the number of devices grow, onboarding new devices and handing more vulnerabilities will still be easy.
+As your organization and the number of devices grows, onboarding new devices and handling more vulnerabilities will still be easy.

 2. Comprehensive and accurate vulnerability detection